articleIcon-icon

 How Deel helps

-• We make sure all the proper payroll taxes, social contributions, and other government fees are paid
+• Payroll taxes, social contributions, and government fees

-• We handle payroll, payslips, and all things HR admin so you can focus on your business
+• End-to-end payroll, payslips, and HR admin—so you can stay focused on growing your business

 Discover how Mixtiles stays compliant globally and gets a clear view of all things payroll with Deel.